 Essays on each of the major groups of insects with information on their distinctive features, lifestyles and habitat.

-Merrill A. Peterson is Professor and Chair of Biology and Insect Collection Curator at Western Washington University, where he has taught various courses in entomology, ecology, and evolutionary biology since 1997.
+Merrill A. Peterson is Professor of Biology and Insect Collection Curator at Western Washington University, where he has taught various courses in entomology, ecology, and evolutionary biology since 1997.
 He is also an adjunct professor in the Entomology Department at Washington State University and often teaches Master Gardener classes on insects.
 Merrill began studying insects while growing up in Seattle, received his B.S. in Zoology from the University of Washington, and his Ph.D. in Ecology and Evolutionary Biology from Cornell University.
 He has authored numerous papers on insect ecology, evolution, and diversity, and oversaw the development of the Pacific Northwest Moths website.
 His natural history photographs have been published in the New York Times, International Herald Tribune, Butterflies of Cascadia, Life Histories of Cascadia Butterflies, and many other places.

 25th: Interview on Gardening with Ciscoe

 29th: Powell’s Books, Portland 2 PM